stacks-network/docs/src/pages/build-apps/examples/public-registry.md

 The [Stacks Blockchain API](/understand-stacks/stacks-blockchain-api) is an API that helps app developers to view and use the state of the Stacks blockchain.

-In this tutorial you will extend [the todos app](/build-app/tutorial/todos) to share individual lists publicly using the Stacks blockchain.
+In this tutorial you will extend [the to-dos app](/build-app/tutorial/todos) to share individual lists publicly using the Stacks blockchain.

-The registry of shared todos lists is implemented by a Clarity smart contract named [`todo-registry`](https://github.com/friedger/blockstack-todos/blob/tut/public-registry/contracts/todo-registry.clar).
-Data from this contract will be shown in the todos app.
+The registry of shared to-dos lists is implemented by a Clarity smart contract named [`todo-registry`](https://github.com/friedger/blockstack-todos/blob/tut/public-registry/contracts/todo-registry.clar).
+Data from this contract will be shown in the to-dos app.

 The final app will look like this: